-If you require your website to be optimized for mobile devices, such as Smart Phones, then you will need to use either a WordPress Theme that is already optimized for mobile device access, or have an account on a third-party site – usually Duda Mobile.
+However, if you require your older website to be optimized for mobile devices, such as Smart Phones, then you will need to use either a replacement WordPress Theme that is already optimized for mobile device access, or have an account on a third-party site – such as Duda Mobile.
 (The free version of Duda Mobile has a small top-banner advertising area, but this usually isn’t an issue for most clients).
 Although Duda Mobile may not have many reviews, I have found it to generally work well.
 You can create this account yourself or I can create it for you for £35 (my hourly rate).
 In addition to creating the mobile site for you, I will design a ‘load screen’ and icons that are used by iPhones to generate an App for your website.
 (You can see an example of this if you access this site [gentle-enterprises] from a mobile device.

 A last word

 Many years of experience is drawn upon when creating your website to a high standard.
 You’d perhaps be surprised at what has to happen behind the scenes before a website is considered of sufficient quality to be in the public domain.
 Everything from improving and resizing images to ensuring layout appearance stays exactly as it is intended to be.
 Appearance, typographic consistency, editorial sentence construction, grammar, spelling, typos, and usability, together with design and content of information, all has to be checked and rechecked several times – by both designer and client.
 Very often, the background code of a website has to be modified to better suit customer requirements – again, something that demands a high level of experience and continually developing knowledge.

 Even as a website is being created, you [the client] will often change your mind – and this is expected.
 You often have to see something to appreciate it’s not exactly what you were thinking about, or that you get a new idea that will make something even better!
 The great thing about the Internet, is that you can see what is happening in real time and make amendments quickly.